 Two specialization modules (major and minor) need to be picked from the five which are available in the BME Mechanical Engineering Modelling MSc program.
 Though there are four modules available, it is not guaranteed that all of them will be started every year.
 It is not possible to start a module with less than 6 applicants.
 Therefore, it is important that all students decide which modules they would like to study at the beginning of the program.
 Therefore, the students decide which modules will be started.
 Those students who choose modules which end up not having enough applicants can choose to either change over to a different module which is being started, or to wait until the desired module is started in a future semester.
 The students should make a decision about the major module before the application.
-However, the major and minor modules can be reversed before the students choose the "major" one, the other remains the "minor" one.
+However, the major and minor modules can be reversed before the students choose the major/final project topics.
+The module in which the students perform the major and final projects becomes the "major" one, the other remains the "minor" one.